brianqian/eventspotter-react/README.md

 ## React

 - Each hook maintains its own state when it's called.
 When a state variable is destructured from `useState` it can only be modified by its "setState" partner.
 This became an issue in a component (which has since been removed) recreated below.
 The `LibraryComponent` received props from `Library Page` which could send a varying library depending on certain parameters.
-When LibraryComponent re-rendered, `library` would not be updated with the new values.

-_The below examples are no longer used_
+When LibraryComponent re-rendered, `library` would not be updated with the new values. _The below examples are no longer used in production or development_

 ```javascript
 //useFetch.js